Year 12 Morrisby Assessments

 Year 7 begin the year with seminars and workshops looking at Success and Ambition.
 Some students have individual interviews with our Aim Higher Co-ordinator, Ms Deliah Wilkinson, and all look at approaches to homework at this early stage, with INTO University, as this key for their future success.

 In Year 8, there are lots of assemblies and there is tutor work to help them think about GCSE options.
 The Decision Challenge and early work on career goals helps students at this stage to think ahead.
-Next year, both Year 7 and 8 students will be offered a session after school in February with Dr Watson, Head of Sixth Form, to learn more about universities – what they are exactly, and why studying there might be a good idea for many students.
+Some Year 8 students have the chance to visit a local hospital for a careers day on healthcare careers.

 Year 9 students have Careersfest and some students visit the University of Oxford to find out more.
 A group go to Bucks New University for their Passport Day, and others on an Oxford Brookes residential course looking ahead to university.
-Some will begin to meet with the school’s careers advisor for personalised target setting.
+Some will take part in the Study Higher mentoring scheme looking ahead at their careers with Year 12 mentors.

-By Year 10, there are more of these interviews with the careers advisor, and all students go on their Work Experience placement.
-A ‘What Now?’ assembly asks them to think about how this might fit into their preparation for the future.
+By Year 10, all students go on their Work Experience placement, and a group of students visit Cambridge University to find out more about competitive applications.
+A ‘What Now?’ assembly asks them to think about how Work Experience might fit into their preparation for the future.
 Sessions on leadership and on communication, and another Passport Day at Oxford Brookes, add to the offering in this important year as GCSEs approach.
-Both Year 9 and 10 in September next year will be invited to a session after school with Dr Watson looking at the preparation for competitive university applications.
-They can never begin too early.
+The Careers Advisor in school runs workshops on different careers for groups of Year 10 in the summer term.
+Some students are referred for places on University courses.

 By Year 11, career development opportunities grow even more regular.
-A key event is the Post-16 Opportunities evening in November, and work with Sixth Form staff surrounding this, to make sensible applications to OSA Sixth Form or elsewhere.
-Individual interviews with our Careers Advisor continue throughout the year too.
+A key event is the Post-16 Opportunities evening in January, and work with Sixth Form staff surrounding this, to make sensible applications to OSA Sixth Form or elsewhere.
+Individual interviews with our Careers Advisor continue throughout the year , and students have the chance to take part in New College, Oxford’s Step Up Programme, which begins in Year 11.
+Sessions on Apprenticeships and alternatives to college and A levels are also offered.

 In the Sixth Form, as applications for universities, apprenticeships and employment become a reality, students have a wide range of opportunities to build up their profiles.
 They receive invitations to apply for research placements, work experience, summer schools, university mentoring and visits.
-One-to-one careers interviews are available on request, and there are a series of talks and workshops for the whole year in school, looking at university life, student finance and making successful applications.
-Year 12, for example, have a day on 18 January preparing them for university or apprenticeship decisions.
+One-to-one careers interviews are available on request, and there are a series of talks and workshops for the whole year in school, looking at university life, student finance and making successful applications as part of the Higher Education and Research Week in July.
 Recent emails to students have given them details of how to apply for Study Days at the University of Oxford, for residential time in Cambridge, for local medical open days, for Law mentors and for Nuffield Science Placements.

 For all years, there are LOTS of careers resources available through the student portal.
 We have paid for a license to use two websites in particular, which might be of wide interest.

-One is called Kudos (https://kudos.cascaid.co.uk/LoginPage) and needs the License Code ‘ideanews52’.
+One is called Kudos (https://kudos.cascaid.co.uk/LoginPage) Please contact Dr Watson or Mrs Dalley for the license code.
 This is a really good starting point for students who have little idea what they want to do in life!
 It shortlists careers that suit student interests, and lets you search more about them (entry requirements, salaries, job descriptions etc.)

-The week beginning 19th September was Careers Week across OSA.
-Students were encouraged to attend talks about different careers at lunchtime, with sessions on Law, Engineering, Journalism, science research, careers in IT, getting yourself published, teaching, joining the armed services and Business Finance.
-There were also speakers on apprenticeships, others presenting a range of volunteering opportunities to develop your profile, and advice for older students on gaining work experience placements.
+The week beginning 5th November is Careers Week across OSA.
+Students of all years are encouraged to attend talks about different careers at lunchtime, with sessions on Law, Engineering, Journalism, Medicine, areas of science research, careers in IT, getting yourself published, teaching, joining the armed services and BMW apprenticeships.

-A follow-up day on Apprenticeships for Years 10-13 will take place on Monday 23 January.
+A follow-up day on how to find out more about Apprenticeships, for Years 10-13 will take place shortly.
 For more information, ask Dr Watson.

 Links to useful websites, local opportunities, news and events, whatever you want, it’s all here.